Decay of Time Correlations in Point Vortex Systems: Introduction

 Ergodicity of the PV system was conjectured by Onsager \cite{Onsager1949} and disproved by Khanin \cite{Khanin1982} in a system of few PVs.
-Our results provides strong evidence that the invariant measure $dx^{2\times N}$ is \emph{one} ergodic component in a complex ergodic decomposition of phase space which includes singular solutions and (quasi-)periodic orbits \cite{Lim1989,Blackmore2005}.
+Our results however show that the equilibrium state corresponding to the invariant measure $dx_1\cdots dx_N$ of \Cref{eq:pv} for a system of many PVs exhibits mixing behavior: notwithstanding the existence of singular solutions and (quasi-)periodic orbits \cite{Lim1989,Blackmore2005} this suggests that in the limit $N\to \infty$ they become an increasingly smaller set of phase space, and ergodicity might be recovered.
+Indeed, the latter was proposed by \cite[p.
+865]{Eyink1993} as a condition much weaker than strict ergodicity that justifies the statistical equilibrium assumption for PV dynamics, while the rate of approach to equilibrium in ergodic components was indicated as an important issue in the scope of Onsager's theory.

 The equilibrium state of the PV system under consideration ---or Gibbsian ensembles absolutely continuous with respect to it--- is not suited for describing the vortex aggregation in turbulent flows as portrayed by Onsager, but it might constitute a valid model for small, unresolved scales of more complex fluid dynamics systems.
 It is worth mentioning that integrable and non-integrable behaviors of PV dynamics as Hamiltonian systems are the object of extensive literature, usually considering systems of a small number of PVs: we refer to the recent \cite{Modin2021} for a survey.
-Finally, while this contribution is concerned with fluid dynamical aspects of PV systems oriented to the description of features of classical 2D turbulence, let us recall that PV systems are also widely employed in 2D cold-atom systems, \emph{e.g.} Bose gas.
-We refer to the recent contributions \cite{Maestrini2019,Lydon2022,Skipp2023} for an overview and complete references.
+Finally, while this contribution is concerned with aspects of PV systems oriented to the description of classical 2D fluids, let us recall that PV systems are also widely employed in 2D cold-atom systems, \emph{e.g.} Bose gas \cite{Maestrini2019,Lydon2022,Skipp2023}.